 It is very important that students engage in discussion with their parents/guardians and the teachers/staff at Nossal who can assist with the process before a final decision is made about their subject selections.
 There are also outside agencies that can be accessed for support.
-Some of these are listed in the back of this booklet.
+Some of these are listed on page 95 of this booklet.